Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Introduction

 \subsection{Contributions}

-A summary of the key contributions of this paper are therefore follows: \begin{itemize} \item A characterisation of uncertainty in renewable production, day-ahead market prices, and demand, in the context of electrolytic hydrogen production. \item An energy market-focused 2-stage stochastic model of an electrolytic hydrogen production plant in the context of a HPA, with co-optimisation of plant capacities and multiple electricity sourcing options. \item A set of planning policies are defined that provide different solutions to the model, incorporating different approaches to the risk and uncertainty, and a methodology and a set of metrics for comparing their effectiveness (benchmarking) is proposed. \item A prospective analysis is carried out using the model to analyse the impact of green hydrogen classification rules on energy procurement decisions. \end{itemize}
+A summary of the key contributions of this paper are as follows: \begin{itemize} \item An energy market focused 2-stage stochastic model of an electrolytic hydrogen production plant in the context of an HPA, with co-optimisation of plant capacities, multiple electricity sourcing options, and the possibility of green hydrogen subsidies. \item A set of Planning Policies that provide different solutions to the model, incorporating different approaches to: \begin{itemize} \item Uncertainty modelling (deterministic or stochastic); \item Risk aversion (risk-neutral or risk-averse); \item Hedging energy resale (resale-enabled or no-resale formulations). \end{itemize} \item A methodology and a set of metrics for comparing the relative effectiveness (benchmarking) of these Planning Policies in the contexts of HPA contracts with and without demand profile uncertainty, and with and without the presence of green hydrogen subsidies. \item A characterisation of uncertainty in renewable production, day-ahead market prices, and demand, in the context of electrolytic hydrogen production. \end{itemize}

 The structure of this paper is as follows: Section \ref{sec:methodology} provides an overview of the methodology used and the general model formulation.
-Section \ref{sec:case_study} describes the components of a case study project used throughout this paper, including uncertainty analysis and the mathematical model used.
-In Section \ref{sec:policies}, a set of planning policies are proposed for solving the model, and metrics for comparing their effectiveness are defined.
-Section \ref{sec:results_methodo} presents a benchmarking study in which the effectiveness of different planning policies are compared.
-In Section \ref{sec:results_rfnbo}, a prospective study is carried out using the same model and methodology to analyse the impact of new green hydrogen subsidies in Europe.
+In Section \ref{sec:policies}, a set of Planning Policies are proposed for solving the model, and metrics for comparing their effectiveness are defined.
+Section \ref{sec:case_study} describes the components of a case study project, including uncertainty analysis and elaboration of the mathematical model.
+Section \ref{sec:results_methodo} presents the results of the Planning Policy and HPA comparisons.
+In Section \ref{sec:conclusion} the results are summarised and several perspectives on the work are given.